biosustain/lifelike/README.md

 ### Annotations

-Annotations are a powerfull way to attach context to your data in knowledge Domains, Lifelike automatically annotates all yout data with Domain known entities as well as lets you define your own custom annotations.
+Annotations are a powerful way to attach context to your data in knowledge Domains, Lifelike automatically annotates all your data with Domain known entities as well as lets you define your own custom annotations.

 ### Knowledge Graph

 Domain data sources are annotated and stored in a graph database.
 A knowledge graph consist of nodes and edges.
 Nodes are domain entities and edges are relations between entities.

 ### Visualizations